FRRouting/frr/doc/user/bgp.rst

 This command allows the BGP daemon to control, at a global level, the DSCP value used in outgoing packets for each BGP connection.

+.. clicmd:: bgp client-to-client reflection

+Routes received from client peers are also reflected to other client peers, otherwise they are only reflected to non-client peers.
+This is the default configuration.

 .. clicmd:: neighbor PEER cluster-id A.B.C.D

 This command sets the peer PEER as part of a per-neighbor cluster.